-The provisions of the Act make it clear that on the ending of the strike any suspension ends, allowing striking and non-striking employees to return to work.
-When a strike ends, and therefore any suspension ends, is controlled by the striking employees.
+The Act establishes that on the ending of the strike, any suspension ends, allowing striking and non-striking employees to return to work.
+When a strike ends, and therefore the suspension, is controlled by the striking employees.
 Both the strike and suspension end when striking employees return to work.

-The Act stipulates that upon the resumption of an employee's employment, the employee's service must be treated as continuous, despite the period of suspension, for purpose of rights and benefits of employment that are conditional on continuous service (leave, holidays, and allowances).
+Upon the resumption of an employee's employment, the employee's service must be treated as continuous, despite the period of suspension, for purpose of rights and benefits of employment that are conditional on continuous service (leave, holidays, and allowances).